ibm-cloud-docs/sap/sap-ibm-metrics-collector-linux.md

 ## Installing the {{site.data.keyword.IBM_notm}} Metrics Collector for SAP on Linux
 {: #install-imcs-linux}

 The IMCS is a daemon or service that automatically starts as soon as it is installed and requires an API key.
-It collects metrics from a virtual server's metadata, {{site.data.keyword.cloud_notm}} infrastructure services, runtime data about resources, such as CPU, memory, network, and disk.
+It collects metrics from the metadata of the virtual server, {{site.data.keyword.cloud_notm}} infrastructure services, runtime data about resources, such as CPU, memory, network, and disk.
 The metrics are aggregated and displayed through the web server for SAP customers.
 SAPOSCOL uses the XML output of this web server.

 The IMCS uses port 18181 to display the metrics.
 Make sure that `port 18181` is not used by any other application.
 For more information about checking port availability, see [Troubleshooting](#troubleshooting-linux).
 {: important}